aimee-mcneil-melville/ToDo-Full-Stack/README.md

 git config --list
 ```

-Check the `user.name` and `user.email` in order to find out which GitHub user the commits will be under.
+Check the `user.name` and `user.email` to find out which GitHub user the commits will be under.

 ## Uninstallation

-At the end of the course, you will no longer have any use for git-iam.
-In order to uninstall the package, run
+At the end of the course, you will no longer have any use for git-iam, and you can uninstall it.
+But first make sure you've switched back to your own identity with `git iam <your-name>`!

+To uninstall the package, run

 ```sh
 npm uninstall git-iam --global